 Full-time resident students who wish to gain part-time non-resident status must petition for approval of status change.
 This status will only be granted if the student will be fully employed or will have family responsibilities that will not enable them to pursue research full-time while a non-resident student.
 Please refer to the tuition and fees schedule for information on insurance coverage for non-resident students.

 International students who wish to study as a non-resident within the U.S. must remain on a full-time basis if their visa is sponsored by Harvard University.

 Non-resident students must register for research via ALICE for the appropriate number of credits according to their full- or part-time status.
-Non-resident students will continue to be assessed the registration fee and the appropriate tuition rate for each semester that they are in non-residence.
+Non-resident students will continue to be assessed the appropriate tuition rate for each semester that they are in non-residence.

 Leave of Absence

 Students who have a medical, family, or financial emergency or who wish to take time away from the school due to childbirth or family care may apply for a leave of absence.
 To apply for leave of absence, students must follow the steps outlined below.
 Students on leave are not covered by the University’s health plan.
 Students interested in health insurance coverage should contact HUHS directly.
 Please see the HUHS web site “Policy on Leave of Absence” and/or contact the Student Insurance Office for more information (617-495-2008).
 Students on leave will not have access to some electronic library resources.
 A leave of absence of one semester or up to one year must be requested from the CAD and may be approved when it is consistent with the educational and personal needs of the student.
 The request for such a leave should include a statement, signed by the student, the student’s advisor, and the department chairperson, summarizing the anticipated consequences of the leave on the student’s course of study (e.g., what will be done with regard to course sequences that may be interrupted).
 (CEP 1/86)

 Steps To Petition To Obtain A Leave Of Absence

 1) Complete the Request for Leave of Absence Form.